-(4) At least seven days before polling day, each returning officer shall-

-- (a) fix at his or her office within the district and in each constituency, a list of the names of all the presiding officers and polling assistants appointed under the Commission Act for each polling station in the electoral district, with the names and numbers of their respective polling stations; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates and any other interested persons during normal working hours.

-(5) The time to be indicated under paragraph (b) of subsection (1) as the time when the returning officer will tally the votes given to the several candidates shall, at a general election, be not later than forty eight hours immediately following polling day.
+- (2) Polling day appointed under subsection (1) shall be not later than forty five days after nomination days. - (3) At least seven days before polling day, each returning officer shall- - (a) fix at his or her office within the district and in each constituency, a list of the names of all the presiding officers and polling assistants appointed under the Commission Act for each polling station in the electoral district, with the names and numbers of their respective polling stations to enable persons to raise any objections they feel necessary; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates or their agents and any other interested persons during normal working hours. - (4) The time to be indicated under subsection (1)(b) as the time when the returning officer will tally the votes given to the several candidates shall, at a general election, be not later than forty eight hours immediately following polling day.

-Commission to appoint polling day and tallying places.

-Act 17 of 2000.
-Withdrawal of candidates 20.
-(1) Subject to subsections (2) and (3) of this section, a duly nominated candidate for election for a constituency may withdraw his or her nomination at any time before polling day or the first polling day, as the case may be, in the election for which the person is standing as a candidate.

-(2) A withdrawal of a candidate under subsection (1) shall be effected by means of a written notification to the returning officer and shall be signed by the candidate personally and the candidate's signature shall be witnessed by the signatures of two registered voters of the constitutency concerned.

-(3) Any vote cast on polling day for a candidate who has withdrawn his or her nomination shall be invalid.

-(4) Where a candidate withdraws after nomination day and after the ballots are printed, the returning officer shall-

-- (a) in writing, inform every presiding officer in the constituency where the candidate has withdrawn, of the fact of the withdrawal; and - (b) if time permits, print a notice of the withdrawal and distribute it to each presiding officer.

-(5) Where a candidate withdraws under this section, the presiding officer shall, on polling day-

-- (a) post a notice of the withdrawal in a conspicuous place in the polling station; and - (b) when delivering a ballot paper to each voter, verbally inform the voter of the withdrawal.
+19. Withdrawal of candidates

+- (1) Subject to subsections (2) and (3), a duly nominated candidate for election for a constituency may withdraw his or her nomination at any time before polling day or the first polling day, as the case may be, in the election for which the person is standing as a candidate. - (2) A withdrawal of a candidate under subsection (1) shall be effected by means of a written notification to the returning officer and shall be signed by the candidate personally and the candidate's signature shall be witnessed by the signatures of two registered voters of the constituency concerned. - (3) Any vote cast on polling day for a candidate who has withdrawn his or her nomination shall be invalid. - (4) Where a candidate withdraws after nomination day and after the ballots are printed, the returning officer shall- - (a) in writing, inform every presiding officer in the constituency where the candidate has withdrawn, of the fact of the withdrawal; and - (b) if time permits, print a notice of the withdrawal and distribute it to each presiding officer. - (5) Where a candidate withdraws under this section, the presiding officer shall, on polling day- - (a) post a notice of the withdrawal in a conspicuous place in the polling station; and - (b) when delivering a ballot paper to each voter, verbally inform the voter of the withdrawal.

-PART VII-CAMPAIGNING.
+Part VII - Campaigning

-Campaign programmes.
+20. Campaign programmes

-21. (1) Subject to the provisions of the Constitution and this Act, the Commission may determine the manner and the period during which campaigns shall take place and shall publish that information in the Gazette and forward a copy to each returning officer.

-(2) Each candidate shall give his or her campaign programme to the returning officer and the returning officer shall ensure that campaign meetings by different candidates do not coincide in one parish.

-(3) At campaign meetings the candidate may use the local language of the area.

-(4) Campaign meetings shall not commence until the expiry of nomination days.

-(5) No campaign meeting shall be held within twenty-four hours before polling day.
+- (1) Subject to the provisions of the Constitution and this Act, the Commission may determine the manner and the period during which campaigns shall take place and shall publish that information in the Gazette and forward a copy to each returning officer. - (2) Each candidate shall give his or her campaign programme to the returning officer and the returning officer shall ensure that campaign meetings by different candidates do not coincide in one parish. - (3) At campaign meetings the candidate may use the local language of the area. - (4) Campaign meetings shall not commence until the expiry of nomination days. - (5) A campaign meeting shall not be held within twenty-four hours before polling day.

-(6) The Commission shall ensure that adequate security is provided for candidates at campaign meetings.
+- (6) The Commission shall ensure that adequate security is provided for candidates at campaign meetings. - (7) Subject to the provisions of this section, every candidate for election to Parliament has a right to conduct his or her campaign freely and in accordance with the law.